jakblak/MEAN-Projects/README.md

 - express-session, passport/local, bcryptjs
 - angular, bootstrap, ui-bootstrap, ui-router
 - setup angular + test index, test server controllers
+- Register and Login front and back   -  me1@me.com, 11
 $alert  -  use the 'container' to trigger in div ID but does work when used with $state.go('new');